wp-plugins/wp-spreadplugin/readme.txt

 = 1.7.1 =
 * Added a new shortcode variable to change the link targets.
 To enable change `shop_linktarget=""` to shop_linktarget="YOUR_IFRAME_NAME"`.
 * You may hide the product category field by adding a style in the plugin css.
-E.g. .spreadshirt-items #productCategory {display:none}
+E.g. .spreadplugin-items #productCategory {display:none}

 = 1.7 =
 * Own cache added (updates every 8 hours) - speed improvements.